Miss USA 2025: Location

-On September 15, 2025, it was announced that the competition would be taking place at Grand Sierra Resort in Reno, Nevada.
-This would be the fourth time that the pageant was held in Reno following Miss USA 2019, 2022 and 2023, and the third time in four years holding the pageant in the city, resumed its three-year deal had originally secured in 2022 under the ownership of then-national director and Miss USA 2008 Crystle Stewart.
+On September 15, 2025, it was announced that the competition would take place at Grand Sierra Resort in Reno, Nevada.
+This was the fourth time that the pageant was held in Reno following Miss USA 2019, 2022 and 2023, and the third time in four years holding the pageant in the city, resumed its three-year deal had originally secured in 2022 under the ownership of then-national director and Miss USA 2008 Crystle Stewart.

 Selection of contestants

 As in the previous year, women over 28 were permitted to participate in the pageant.

-The selection of delegates for the state pageants began in January 2025 and concluded in September 2025.
+The selection of contestants for the state pageants began in January 2025 and concluded in September 2025.
 The first state pageant took place in Connecticut on January 26, 2025, while the last state pageants were held in Alabama and Louisiana.
 These events, initially scheduled for September 21, 2025, were moved a day earlier to avoid coinciding with the open call deadline for the eight unrepresented states.

-Appointed delegates
+Appointed contestants

-Several states in the Miss USA 2025 competition could not hold traditional state pageants and instead appointed titleholders via an open casting call conducted by the national organization.
+Several states in the competition could not hold traditional state pageants and instead appointed titleholders via an open casting call conducted by the national organization.
 These appointees had not won state competitions but were selected to ensure full national representation following leadership and licensing changes within the Miss USA Organization.